EternalCodeTeam/Docs/docs/eternalcore/faq.md

 ```

-## 🏃💨 How do I stop my timer from flickering?
+## 🏃💨 How do I stop my title from flickering?

 ### Problem:
 I want to create in game title with timer, but it keeps flickering on users screen.